HemanthKarnati/HemanthKarnati/README.md

    - Developed a mock C interpreter
    - This interpreter has the functionality to break certain C programming to intermediate code
    - Skills used: Python programming, C programming, Compilers & Interpreters

+6. Robot Design Lab
+   - Developed autonomous software using C++ that allowed a robot to perform specific actions based on sensor input using libraries, allowing for optimization and clean code
+   - Developed and tested electrical components using LTSpice to wire sensors to Arduino microprocessor
+   - Skills used: C++ programming, LTspice, soldering, lab equipment

+## GitHub Statistics 📈

 <!--
 **HemanthKarnati/HemanthKarnati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.